chris-greening/spyrograph/_posts/2023-03-24-configuring-the-trace-method-to-explore-stunning-spirographs-in-python.md

 - Set the screen size to 800x800 pixels
 - Changed the background color to black
-- Used cyan as the color of the primary tracing
+- Used red as the color of the primary tracing
 - Displayed the inner and outer circles that compose the trace
+- Show the full path that will be traced
+- Set the color of the pre-drawn path to grey
 - Set the color of the circles to white
 - Added a 0.01 second pause for each frame
 - Set the animation to repeat infinitely